betterskeptics/GroundTruthChallenge/rules.md

 Retweets of already submitted claims will automatically be considered duplicates of the claims submitted.
 Quote tweets whose content meets the original criteria will be accepted as submissions.

 If several challenges are validated against the same claim and succeed past the refutation stage, only the strongest -- or the first one by time of initial submission in the case or identical scores -- will be rewarded.

+## Submission deadline
+All challenges must be submitted before the assigned deadline.
+However, because referees are unlikely to have reviewed everything before the deadline, there are two exceptions to this rule:
+- If a submitter has hit their limit and gets entries validated *after* the deadline, they get one extra day to submit additional challenges (3 per newly validated claim) they may have.
+- Responses can be submitted anytime within 48 hours of a claim being validated, including if the claim is validated after the deadline has passed.

 ## Sanity checking
 The volunteer members will filter submissions on a rolling basis, based on criteria such as completeness/relevancy/spam.
 Based on this submissions will either be submitted to the referees or discarded.